 - Integrated Pest Management planning

-- On farm seed saving and regional resiliency
+- On farm seed saving and increasing availability of regionally adapted seed stock

 Topics not likely to receive consideration: